Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

 \subsection{Relation to Previous Results}

-There have been several tests proposed assuming that the graphs have the same set of vertices, such as \citet{tang_semiparametric_2017,ghoshdastidar_two-sample_2017,li_two-sample_2018,levin_central_2019} and \citet{draves_bias-variance_2020}.
-In \citet{tang_semiparametric_2017,levin_bootstrapping_2019} and \citet{draves_bias-variance_2020}, the authors work under the random dot product graph model, though they require that the expected degree grows as $\omega(n)$ (that is, the sparsity parameter is constant).
-In \citet{li_two-sample_2018}, working under the stochastic blockmodel, the authors are able to derive more explicit limiting results for their test statistic.
-In \citet{ghoshdastidar_two-sample_2020}, the authors allow for arbitrary distributions on two graphs, but again require that the graphs be on the same set of nodes.
-In contrast to all of these works, we do not assume that the two graphs are on the same set of vertices.

-Our test statistic is based on a two-sample $U$-statistic using the rows of $\xhat$ and $\yhat$.
-In \citet{levin_bootstrapping_2019}, the authors consider bootstrapping nondegenerate $U$-statistics for random dot product graphs by estimating the latent positions.
-In addition, there have been a number of works on $U$-statistics for graphs in the more general graphon model \citep{lunde_subsampling_2019,zhang_edgeworth_2020,lin_higher-order_2020,lin_theoretical_2020}, but these involve bootstrapping moments of the underlying graphon, which can be computationally infeasible in practice.
-In this paper, we study a \emph{degenerate} two-sample test statistic, which is not considered in any of these works.

 Both \citet{ghoshdastidar_two-sample_2017} and \citet{tang_nonparametric_2017} consider a similar test as in this paper.
 In \citet{ghoshdastidar_two-sample_2017}, the authors introduce a formalism for two-sample testing under the assumption one observes only the adjacency matrices.
-Although our broad setting is similar to theirs, the model we study has more structural assumptions, allowing us to construct a test statistic using estimated latent positions.
-In addition, since our population test statistic is injective, we obtain a universally consistent and computationally tractable test statistic for GRDPGs, whereas the test statistic in \citet{ghoshdastidar_two-sample_2017} will not necessarily be universally consistent or computationally tractable in general.
-Furthermore, the structure in the setting we consider allows for a much simpler bootstrapping procedure.
+Although our broad setting is similar to theirs, our formulation is in terms of the underlying distribution for the graphs, while \citet{ghoshdastidar_two-sample_2017} is in terms of some network statistic $f$, and thus, given two networks $\aone \sim Q$ and $\atwo \sim Q'$ on $n$ and $m$ vertices with $n,m \to \infty$, our procedure is consistent against all fixed alternatives $Q\neq Q'$ (provided both $Q$ and $Q'$ are instances of the GRDPG model), while the test procedure in \citet{ghoshdastidar_two-sample_2017} is only consistent if the distribution of the network statistic $f$ is different under $Q$ and $Q'$.